About the treatment

 Who carries out the treatment?

 All of our treatments are carried out by a fully trained cosmetic treatment practitioner who has passed an in-house examination on laser hair removal and the Core of Knowledge training which focuses on health and safety issues.
 All of our clinics are medically supervised by registered nurses and are accredited with BTEC in laser hair removal.

 What does the consultation and test patch involve?

-The consultation involves watching a short audio presentation about the treatment, and then the cosmetic treatment practitioner will examine your skin and hair type for suitability.
+The consultation involves the cosmetic treatment practitioner examining your skin and hair type for suitability.
 A test patch is carried out to determine the best treatment settings and to avoid overdosing the skin.
 If any adverse effects are experienced on the test patch area, we may need to re-assess your treatment programme.

 This depends on the size of the area you are having treated and you will be advised during your consultation.
 For example a bikini and underarm together takes about 30 minutes.

 Does the laser treat blond and grey hair?